rcarmo/azure-k3s-cluster/README.md

 This is an Azure Resource Manager template that automatically deploys a [`k3s`][k3s] cluster atop Ubuntu 20.04.
 This cluster has a single master VM and a VM scaleset for workers/agents, plus required network infrastructure.

 The template defaults to deploying B-Series VMs (`B1ls`) with the smallest possible managed disk size (S4, 32GB).
-It also deploys (and mounts) an Azure File Share on all machines with (very) permissive access at `/srv`, which makes it quite easy to run stateful services.
+It also deploys (and mounts) an Azure File Share on all machines with (very) permissive access at `/srv`, which makes it quite easy to run stateful services without messing about with volume claims.

 The key aspect of this template is that _you can add and remove agents at will_ simply by resizing the VM scaleset, which is very handy when running the node pool as spot instances - the cluster comes with a few (very simple) helper scripts that allow nodes to join and leave the cluster as they are created/destroyed, and the `k3s` scheduler will redeploy pods as needed.